 Activity/Action Impact Comments including their before and after school clubs, as well as lunch time provision. with structured play, and more children were encouraged to participate to increase Continue with Premier Education's provisions to provide a wealth of additional sporting opportunities for children.
+Enrichment opportunities provided by Premier Education.
 Positive feedback from staff and children.
 Continue to provide enrichment opportunities into the next academic year to further broaden children's sporting experiences. including playground/sports leaders and equipment provided. take part in active play.
 Sports leaders develop leadership skills and deliver activities to peers, encouraging further Continue with playground leaders, provide refresher sessions for previous leaders, and appoint new children to take on the role in Year 5.
 Staff to be spoken to in order to gage which equipment is

-Children who had not achieved their 25m, were offered additional sessions in order to provide them with tuition as well as opportunities to swim outside of the beneficial at play for promoting active play positively.
-A large amount of the children who attended the sessions achieved their 25m.
-Continue with the same provision into next year to help raise attainment in swimming. equipment in order to deliver the PE curriculum. equipment to ensure 100% participation in each area that is delivered through the Continue to review equipment and resources in line with the curriculum to ensure staff have access to the right equipment to deliver sessions. information with parents of local clubs available.
+Top-up swimming programme.
+Children who had not achieved their 25m, were offered additional sessions in order to provide them with tuition as well as beneficial at play for promoting active play positively.
+16/19 children who attended the sessions achieved their 25m.
+Continue with the same provision into next year to help raise attainment in swimming.
+Development of PE resources in school to ensure that staff are supported through adequate equipment in order to deliver the PE curriculum. equipment to ensure 100% participation in each area that is delivered through the Continue to review equipment and resources in line with the curriculum to ensure staff have access to the right equipment to deliver sessions.
+Engagement with local clubs and sharing of information with parents of local clubs available.
 Continue to develop and broaden community links.